Follow our tips for saving money on groceries, fuel, and energy, and find out how home and car maintenance can help you reduce future costs.

 Sales on fresh produce, bread, meat or dairy are also great if you're prepared to incorporate those ingredients into your next meal.
 If you can't use them before they spoil, it's not saving you any money.
 It's better to look at generic brands or cheaper cuts of meat as a consistent way of cutting costs.

-5. Buy ingredients in bulk
+5. Buy groceries and ingredients in bulk

 Buying a larger cut of meat and freezing some of it can be more economical than purchasing smaller portions multiple times.
 Likewise, buying non-perishable items such as canned goods, pasta, rice or household products in bulk can save you money over time.
 Not only will you pay less per item, you'll spend less time travelling to the supermarket.